purple4pur/purple4pur.github.io/backup/Allow Non-superuser to Handle One's Application Container- Finding the Solution.md

 An enhancement to invoke `npm run app` in the container I want to achieve is to check if there's already a running process before starting the app.
 I wrote this check using shell script and finally realized I could hardly run the whole script in a single `exec()` calling.

 Before my giving up suddenly it hit me that it's way easier to do this check inside the container, instead of using `docker compose top` outside.
-So I leave just a script calling to the docker exec command, and finish the rest of jobs inside the container.
+So I just leave a script calling to `docker exec`, and finish the rest of jobs inside the container.

 ```c
 // run_app.c